Singapore Tax Policy On Foreign-Sourced Income

 Check 1: Does the income qualify as foreign-sourced income?

-Under the Singapore Tax Ordinance, an entity is chargeable to Profits Tax under the following conditions:
+Under the Singapore Tax Ordinance, an entity has to pay corporate tax under the following conditions:

 - the entity carries on a trade, profession or business in Singapore;

-- the trade, profession or business derives profits; and
+- the trade, profession or business earns profits; and

 - the profits are sourced in Singapore; or

-- the profits are sourced overseas but “received” in Singapore (certain exemptions apply as we will see later)
+- the profits are sourced overseas but “received” in Singapore (certain exemptions apply which will be discussed later)

 - The guiding principle is that one looks to see what the taxpayer has done to earn the profits in question and where he has done it.
 In other words, the proper approach is to identify the operations which produced the relevant profits and ascertain where those operations took place.